cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 ```
 print(min(a, b, c));
-total = max(i, j, k, l);
+var total = max(i, j, k, l);
 ```

 Unlike the Mindustry `op min`/`op max` operations, the `min()` and `max()` functions may return `null` if all of their arguments are `null` as well.
 Otherwise, `null` is converted to zero as is usual in Mindustry Logic.

 ## The `message()` function

 The `message()` function corresponds to the `message` World Processor instruction.
 In Mindustry Logic 8, this instruction has an output parameter `success`, which receives an indication of whether the function succeeded.
 It is possible to pass in a special Mindustry identifier `@wait` as an argument to this parameter, in which case the function waits until it can successfully complete, and no output value is provided (this is for backwards compatibility with earlier Mindustry versions).

 Mindcode therefore allows to pass in the `@wait` built-in value as an argument to this function, even though the parameter is an output one.
 When the `@wait` value is used as an argument, an `out` modifier must not be used.